WycliffeAssociates/btt-recorder-docs/docs/recording.rst

 5. Record the verse or chunk.

-6. Tap the Pause icon (2 vertical lines) when done saying the verse/chunk.
-The Pause icon replaces the Play icon.
+6. Tap the Pause icon (2 vertical lines) when done saying the verse/chunk (the Pause icon replaces the Play icon).

 7. Tap the Check icon in the bottom blue bar.